Aksu Basin: General description

+Along with the neighboring Köpru and Manavgat Basins, the Aksu Basin has been of interest to geologists since the 1910s thanks to its "rich tectonic complexities and well-exposed structural and sedimentary features".

+The Aksu Basin covers some 2000 square kilometers.

 Evolution

+The Aksu Basin is formed by a combination of several geological processes, including uplift of the Tauride Mountains to the north, rifting within the Isparta Angle, and relative subsidence of the region to the south that now forms Antalya Bay.

+According to Glover and Robertson, the upper Aksu Basin was formed by "erosion, then subsidence" in the Miocene: a foreland basin, after and related to the SE-ward emplacement of the Lycian Nappes.
+Then in the Pliocene and Pleistocene there was crustal extension or transtension to form the lower Aksu Basin.

 The pre-Miocene basement primarily consisted of the Bey Dağlari platform, surrounded by the Antalya Nappes, and covered by a thin layer of Paleogene sedimentary deposition.
 This formed "an eroded flat surface [that] covered a large area in SW Turkey".
 Beginning in the Late Oligocene, and continuing through the Burdigalian, rising sea levels caused a marine transgression in the area.
 The shallow marine Karabayir Limestones were deposited in the north and west, forming a large platform around what is now the Aksu Basin.
 Meanwhile, to the south, a molassic basin was formed; this was the beginning of the Antalya Basin as a whole.